PawseySC/Overview-of-Containers-in-HPC/Exercises/ml_ex/README.md

 ## Running on GPUs

-__Notes:__ To run this example you will need a GPU enable computer with `nvidia-docker`, or otherwise access to the _Zeus_ system at Pawsey.
+__Note:__ To run this example you will need a GPU enabled computer with `nvidia-docker`, or otherwise access to the _Zeus_ system at Pawsey.
-You will also need to register on https://ngc.nvidia.com and then follow the instructions to generate a API key.
-This information will be required when executing the `pull` command.

 It's the time to `pull` the GPU version of the Tensorflow container:
 * tensorflow/tensorflow:1.12.0-gpu

 You can now run the same sample input as above with this GPU enabled container.
-With SLURM on _Zeus_, you will need to modify the SBATCH directives to use the _gpuq_ queue and request GPU resources (see dedidcated template).
+With SLURM on _Zeus_, you will need extra SBATCH directives to use the _gpuq_ queue and request GPU resources (see dedidcated template).